-Exterior stains are common on houses despite often being a pain to clean.
+Ghost stains – Exterior paint stains are common on houses despite often being a pain to clean.
 While some may be from external sources like a rusted gutter screw, others can be indicative of water running outward from inside your walls.
 If you see stains on your house and can’t narrow down the source, it might be one of the following:

 Blue Stain – A microscopic fungus often infects the sapwood of trees harvested for structural materials.
 Although the blue wood staining that the long deceased cells leave behind does not hinder the structural function of the wood, (some builders even use the blue stained wood for creative furniture building, the color will run if the wood’s water content is too high.
 Even if your house has Hardie composite planks, your trim or other wooden materials could be the source of blue stain!

 Water Soluble Wood Extracts – Cedar is one of the most common siding materials for its ability to resist wood rot.
 This fungal resistance is due to the tannin and other extracts that the trees’ cells produce for disease resistance and contribute to the wood’s dark color.
 Similar to blue stain, the tannin will run if a leak or condensation exists.
 Key in on light to dark brown stains.